 Sports betting is legal in many countries across the globe.
+People who like to participate in betting don’t have to leave their house at all – they only have to open their browser, look for a desired sportsbook.
 However, in order to advertise a sportsbook or a casino, you must follow certain rules.
 Not all countries have the same law when it comes to this, and we are also starting to see a lot of change in how betting companies offer their services to the public.
 So, let’s see how some of the biggest sports gambling markets in the world regulate their advertising rules.

 Australia recently introduced a bill that forbids the showing of any gambling advertisements during live sporting events between 5:00 AM and 8:30 PM.
 Promotion of sports betting is not allowed by commentators or guests of the event either.
 This also includes five minutes before the match starts and five minutes after it ends.
 Horse and greyhound racing is excluded from this law.